niekert/foursquare-venues/README.md

 See the section below to run the app locally

 ## About this app
-Foursquare venues is a small demo app to browse venues nearby a given location or search query.
+Foursquare venues is a small demo app to browse foursquare venues nearby a given location or search query.
 It uses the foursquare venues API achieve this.
 Currently the app supports

 - Listing venues from a search result